Organic peroxides: Types of organic peroxides

-One gap in the classes of organic peroxides is diphenyl peroxide.
-Quantum chemical calculations predict that it undergoes a nearly barrierless reaction akin to the benzidine rearrangement.
+Diphenyl peroxide has never been observed, and quantum chemical calculations predict that it does not exist, because it immediately undergoes a nearly barrierless reaction akin to the benzidine rearrangement.

 Properties

 The O−O bond length in peroxides is about 1.45 Å, and the R−O−O angles (R = H, C) are about 110° (water-like).
 Characteristically, the C−O−O−R (R = H, C) dihedral angles are about 120°.
 The O−O bond is relatively weak, with a bond dissociation energy of 45–50 kcal/mol, less than half the strengths of C−C, C−H, and C−O bonds.